Currency of Ecuador: 1843 monetary law and coin

 Counterfeiting had reached alarming proportions during 1842.
 At this time, Ecuador was on the verge of bankruptcy.

 The National Convention passed a new monetary law in June 1843, changing the coin type (design) in an effort to distinguish good money from bad.
-It adopted a new coat of arms for the obverse and placed a bust of Simón Bolívar on the reverse on both gold and silver.
+It adopted a new coat of arms for the obverse and placed a bust of Simón Bolívar on the reverse in both gold and silver.
 It authorized a gold onza (E.8), 1/2 onza (E.4), doblón (E.2), escudo, and 1/2 escudo (never minted).
 Silver coins were the peso fuerte (R.8), medio peso (R.4), peseta (R.2), real, medio (R.1/2), and cuarto (R.1/4).
 But the absurdly low quantities of coin minted in 1844–1845 resulted in an influx of worn coin and coin of inferior quality from neighboring countries.